YOUR LOCAL OAK WILT SPECIALISTS LOCATED IN KERRVILLE, TEXAS

 Why is Protecting Your Trees So Important?

 Bretiziella Fagacearum is a type of fungus found in oak trees that is responsible for Oak wilt and the eventual death of the oak.
 The fungus is similar to yeast and this is carried along the vascular system in the tree sap.
 It excretes digestive substances, which once in the vascular system are fatal to the oaks.
 Red oaks, once infected, are guaranteed to die.
 Live oaks can survive many years or die within months.
-White oaks have cells in the wall of the sap-vessels that react to it by producing gum-filled enlargements (tylosis-a white rubbery substance), which then clog the vessels.
+White oaks have cells in the wall of the sap vessels that react to it by producing gum-filled enlargements (tylosis-a white rubbery substance), which then clog the vessels.
 This possibly may be an effort of defense by the tree to control the spread of fungi, but in doing so it suffocates/ starves itself.
 (A defeatist attitude, kill yourself, kill the disease and the effect is like a serious cholesterol problem in humans).
-In all oaks once the flow of nutrients and water is stopped then soon after the outward signs of the disease can be seen: yellowing leaves, tips of the leaves turn brown, and venial necrosis (the main venial rib turns brown, the area between the veins remains green or yellow).
+In all oaks, once the flow of nutrients and water is stopped then soon after the outward signs of the disease can be seen: yellowing leaves, tips of the leaves turning brown, and venial necrosis (the main venial rib turns brown, the area between the veins remains green or yellow).
 Depending on the type of oak and the severity of the infection, fatality can be a few weeks to a few months after the initial signs are seen.
-In many cases of the Live and White oak species, the tree can “survive” for several years with the fungus but they almost never look healthy once infected and steadily decline.
+In many cases of the Live and White oak species, the tree can “survive” for several years with the fungus but they rarely look healthy once infected and steadily decline.
 You will notice the canopy getting thinner year by year until no leaves are left.

 How it’s spread: